maxmatical/ml-cheatsheet/README.md

 Average a bunch of models together trained with different seeds/hyperparameters

+easy way to snapshot ensemble:
+- checkpoint learners at end of training cycle (`fit_fc` or `fit_one_cycle`) as `stage1, stage2...`
+- at inference, load multiple learners from each checkpoint and ensemble predictions

 ### **Ranger/General optimizer related tips:**
 Ranger seems to work really well
 ![ranger](https://github.com/maxmatical/fast.ai/blob/master/ranger.png)